Home About us Support Partners SIGN UP NOW

 • Check whether the client is connected or not.

-• Once you get connected to the MQTT Route, you can view it through the user interface.
+• Once you get connected to the MQTT broker, you can view it through the user interface.

 • Use your browser and open the User interface with the URL “http://localhost:8080”.